Fifth time’s the charm. At least that seems to be the case with Intel’s fifth round of processors based on the 14nm manufacturing process.

 And, following the announcement for the anticipated H-Series Coffee Lake Processors, including the Core i9-8950HK, clocked at 2.9GHz with a 4.8GHZ boost clock, we’re going to see some blazing fast laptops powered by these 6 core, 12 thread behemoths.
 Intel has also announced a new line of low-powered T-series desktop CPUs that should effectively fill out the budget segment of the CPU market.

-We’ve also seen reports of leaked Intel documents revealing possible octa-core Coffee Lake S chips, that will likely end up being new Intel Core i9 CPUs.
+We’ve also seen reports of leaked Intel documents revealing possible octa-core Coffee Lake chips.
+However, according to a report from Wccftech, that was a Xeon chip, rather than a new Coffee Lake-S mainstream processor.

 That’s all we know for now.
 We’ve gotten the first batch of 8th generation Coffee Lake CPUs, but we are sure to get more.
 We’re anticipating Coffee Lake processors for laptops, though we don’t know in what form they’ll appear – ditto for the inevitable Coffee Lake X chips.